esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * **Syntax:** positive integer
 * **Default:** `2000` (milliseconds)

-HTTP supports also all TLS-specific options described in TLS section.
+HTTP also supports all TLS-specific options described in the TLS section.

 ## Redis-specific options